rafalgartman/intelligent-scan-agent/README.md

 ![Accuracy vs steps](assets/accuracy_vs_steps.png)

-Note: Trained agent net and perceptron are saved in data and will be reoaded in next run of the program.
+Note: Trained agent net and perceptron are saved in data/ and will be reloaded in next run of the program.

 ## What this demonstrates